epw/consensus/consensus.md

 #### Perform moves triggered at start of session

 Remind the players to perform moves on their sheets which are triggered at the start of the session.
-These won’t start the action exactly, even on a 6-, but they do prepare things.
+Much like love letters, these won’t start the action exactly, even on a 6-, but they do prepare things.

-[//]: # (Much like with love letters, these won't....)

 #### Frame a scene and make a soft move